 Plan of Study

 The Ph.D. in management and organizations is intended primarily to prepare students for research and teaching positions in human resource management, organizational behavior, and organizational psychology.
 We provide rigorous training through course work and mentored research with faculty members in such areas as employee selection, compensation management, motivation and attitudes, teams and group processes, training and development, leadership and person-environment fit.
-In addition, our revised curriculum emphasizes our strengths in measurement and research methods, with new courses on experimental design, field research, and qualitative research methods, in addition to our world-renowned meta-analysis and measurement courses.
+In addition, our curriculum emphasizes our strengths in measurement and research methods, with courses on experimental design, field research, and qualitative research methods, in addition to our world-renowned meta-analysis and measurement courses.
 Thus, all students participate in a core set of courses in human resource management, organizational behavior, and research methods, but they are also encouraged to pursue elective courses and mentored research with faculty in their area of specialization.

 Students need not have a bachelor's or master's degree in business administration to enter the Ph.D. program.
 However, students without such preparation may have to complete additional course work in order to meet AACSB requirements.